 After the discriminator, the generator is trained.
 The generator i.e. G(z) should learn to produce samples that are closer to the real samples.
 To learn the original distribution it takes help from the discriminator i.e. instead of D(x, G(z)) = 0, we change D(x, G(z)) = 1.

-With the alteration in labeling, the generator now optimizes its parameter with respect to the parameter belonging to the discriminator with ground truth labels.
-This step ensures that the generator can now yield samples that are close to real data i.e 1.
+With the alteration in labeling, the generator now optimizes its parameter concerning the parameter belonging to the discriminator with ground truth labels.
+This step ensures that the generator can now yield samples that are close to real data i.e. 1.

 Therefore, the final loss function is:

-It is worth noting that the L1 loss is able to preserve low-frequency details in the image, but it will not be able to capture high-frequency details.
+It is worth noting that the L1 loss can preserve low-frequency details in the image, but it will not be able to capture high-frequency details.
 Hence, it will still produce blurry images.
-To tackle this problem PatchGAN is used.
+To tackle this problem, PatchGAN is used.

 Optimization

-As we saw previously that the generator is not trained directly but through the discriminator.
+As we saw previously, the generator is not trained directly but through the discriminator.
 This essentially limits the optimization of the generator.
 If the discriminator fails to capture high dimensional spaces then it is very certain that the generator will fail to produce good samples.
-On the other hand, if we are able to train the discriminator in a much more optimal way then we can be assured that the generator will be trained optimally as well.
+On the other hand, if we can train the discriminator in a much more optimal way then we can be assured that the generator will be trained optimally as well.

 Other ways to tackle the instability are: